 For Brooklyn owner Mikhail Prokhorov, however, it was a moment to rejoice.

 “Today, the basketball gods smiled on the Nets,”he said.
 “With the arrival of Kevin Garnett and Paul Pierce, we have achieved a great balance on our roster between veteran stars and young talents.
 This team will be dazzling to watch and tough to compete against.”

 “I’m a Brooklyn Net…At some point we all have to move on, and I’m here to try to create some kind of legacy here in Brooklyn.”

-The Truth brought fire and passion that Brooklyn that sorely lacked during a first round playoff exit in 2012-13.
+The Truth brought fire and passion that Brooklyn sorely lacked during a first-round playoff exit in 2012-13.
 Under his leadership, the Nets waged numerous hard-fought battles throughout the course of the year, giving birth to new rivalries with Miami and Toronto.
 In the first round of the playoffs, Brooklyn batted a pesky young Toronto team through seven hard-fought games.
 In the final deciding contest, it was the Truth who blocked Kyle Lowry’s shot at the buzzer, preserving the win and sending the Nets to the Eastern Conference semifinals against Miami, the defending champions.

 “That’s why he’s here,” said Brooklyn coach Jason Kidd afterward.
 “To make plays.”

 Unfortunately for Paul and Brooklyn, the well-rested Heat proved too formidable an adversary in the next round, and the Nets season ended after Game 5.
 Nonetheless, No. 34 looked back on the year favorably.

 “This organization is headed in the right direction,” Paul said after the season.
 “We came up short on our goal.
 Most times when you shoot for high goals and you fail at it, you look at it as a stepping stone to get better, to learn from.”’